rdbeerman/f-4e-manual/src/systems/flight_controls_gear/primary_flight_instruments.md

 a Pitot Heat Switch is found in the front cockpit right console.

 > 🟡 CAUTION: The Pitot Heat switch should always be turned on before takeoff as it may result in flight control
 > issues caused by bellows freezing, airspeed or altimeter issues.
-However, ot shouldn't be allowed to run
+However, it shouldn't be allowed to run
 > longer than one minute on the ground as it could damage the instrument.

 ## Air Data Computer System